Brand name or generic? Well for most of us if the medicine is the same we go with the generic. Why pay more if we don’t have too right?

 How long is the course?

-First, we need a quantifiable measurement of how many contact/credit hours the class is.
+First, we need a quantifiable measurement of how many contact/credit hours the training is.
 Because you start at 8 am (0800) and depart class at 5 pm (1700) doesn’t mean you were in class for nine hours.

 Credit hours for academic purposes: Accredited programs use the Carnegie clock-to-credit-hour conversion chart.